Investment Organization

 Other Investment Divisions

-ICOR is responsible for trade controls, policy testing, benchmark and policy governance activities, operational due diligence, and overall support for the operational risk control environment of the Investment Office.
+ICOR is responsible for trade controls, advisory compliance, operational due diligence, and overall support for the operational risk control environment of the Investment Office.

-Investment Risk & Performance is responsible for creating transparency in our portfolios and investment processes in order to ensure that investment risks are intended, understood, and compensated.
+Investment Technology, Data, and Performance is responsible for creating transparency in our portfolios and investment processes in order to ensure that investment risks are intended, understood, and compensated.
 The team's mandate includes portfolio analytics at both the trust and asset class levels, independent and unbiased reporting of investment performance and risk, and ongoing monitoring of key investment risk areas.